StoneBird/CIS565-FinalProject/README.md

 	3. Retarget fluid particles {1}{5}{7}{8}{10}
 		* Use incompressible density as the extra constraint for the fluid particle
 		* Poly6 Smooth Kernel is used to calculate density at each point, Spiky Smooth Kernel is used for the gradients
-		* Calculate lambda for each fluid particle,
+		* Calculate lambda for each fluid particle
+		* Apply incompressibility delta to predict positions
 	4. Shape matching {1}{2}
 		* Retarget particles for rigid bodies
 		* Matching constraint is based on the fact that rigid bodies maintain their original shapes